sanj-gowda/Automating-Crypto-API-Pull-using-Python/README.md

 ## Files

-- `API_SetUp.ipynb`: Jupyter notebook that sets up the API, collects data, and performs analysis.
+- API SetUp.ipynb: Jupyter notebook that sets up the API, collects data, and performs analysis.
-- `APIs.csv`: CSV file where the fetched data is stored.
+- APIs.csv: CSV file where the fetched data is stored.

 ## How It Works